ameistad/haloy/README.md

 - ✅ Works with environment variables or `.env` files

 ### Non-root install

+For development environments or when you don't have root access, you can install Haloy in user mode:

 ```bash
 # Install to user directory
 curl -fsSL https://raw.githubusercontent.com/ameistad/haloy/main/scripts/install-haloyadm.sh | bash